Standard imsets for undirected and chain graphical models: Standard imsets for general chain graphs

-As shown in these examples, the resulting graph by feasible merging is also a chain graph and has the same complexes as the input graph.
-Thus, we have the following important lemma from \refthm{cg_equivalent}. \begin{lem} (Studen\'y et al.\ \cite{sturovste}) Let $H$ be a chain graph and $H'$ be a graph obtained by merging of $U \rightrightarrows L$ in $H$.
-Then $\mathcal{M}_H = \mathcal{M}_{H'}$ if and only if merging is feasible. \end{lem} The operation of merging can be performed without leaving the equivalence class.
-Especially, every larger equivalent graph is obtained by a series of feasible merging operations. \begin{thm}(Studen\'y et al.\ \cite{sturovste}) Let $G$ and $H$ be chain graphs such that $\mathcal{M}_G = \mathcal{M}_H$ and $H \ge G$.
-Then there exists a sequence of chain graphs $G = H_1, \dots, H_r = H, \, r \ge 1,$ such that $H_{i+1}$ is obtained by the operation of feasible merging in $H_i$ for all $i = 1, \dots, r-1$ . \end{thm} From \refthm{frydenberg}, for proving that equivalent chain graphs have a common property, it suffices to prove that the property is shared by a pair of graphs of the class such that one is obtained by feasible merging in the other.
+As shown in these examples, the resulting graph by a feasible merging is also a chain graph and has the same complexes as the input graph.
+Thus, we have the following important lemma from Theorem~\ref {thm:cg_equivalent}. \begin{lem}[(Studen\'y \textit{et al.} \cite{sturovste})] Let $H$ be a chain graph and $H'$ be a graph obtained by the merging of $U \rightrightarrows L$ in $H$.
+Then $\mathcal{M}_H = \mathcal{M}_{H'}$ if and only if the merging is feasible. \end{lem} The operation of merging can be performed without leaving the equivalence class.
+Especially, every larger equivalent graph is obtained by a series of feasible merging operations. \begin{them}[(Studen\'y \textit{et al.} \cite{sturovste})] Let $G$ and $H$ be chain graphs such that $\mathcal{M}_G = \mathcal {M}_H$ and $H \ge G$.
+Then there exists a sequence of chain graphs $G = H_1, \dots, H_r = H, r \ge1$, such that $H_{i+1}$ is obtained by the operation of feasible merging in $H_i$ for all $i = 1, \dots, r-1$. \end{them} From Theorem~\ref{thm:frydenberg}, for proving that equivalent chain graphs have a common property, it suffices to prove that the property is shared by a pair of graphs of the class such that one is obtained by a feasible merging from the other.